mikeb1/sparc/architecture/Architecture.md

-Sure, here's a detailed FastAPI REST API architecture document based on the given requirements:
+Sure, I can generate a detailed FastAPI REST API architecture document based on the provided requirements.
+Here's the documentation:

 # FastAPI REST API Architecture